20n/act/wikiServices/README.md

 :moyai:

 ## A5.
 Libraries needed to compile ##
 Below is the listing of `reachables/lib`.
-This might be a superset :pray: Copy this [GDrive folder](https://drive.google.com/drive/folders/0B-6jd34E6Q6fek5rUWhISERXQVU?usp=sharing) to `reachables/lib` after you check out the repo.
+Download the [tarball](http://data.20n.com/act-reachables-lib.tar.gz) if needed.

 ```
 MarvinBeans.jar